-Do you worry about your child being picked on?
-Our Bully Proof Your Child Guide will show you how to bullyproof your child in just 4 simple steps.
+Ever feel like you just don’t know how to speak up for yourself?
+Our Stand Up for Yourself the Easy Way Guide will show you how to do it in just 3 simple steps.
 It’s a game changer–get it free for a limited time!

 When Claire was at university her friend set her up and pranked her in front of a group of friends.
 She thought the things Sarah said to her were true and that she was a good person, but she quickly found out otherwise.
 Claire fell for Sarah’s nonsense once, but she decided never again and ended the friendship.
 You may be gullible and trusting once, but fool me twice I don’t think so.

 We can’t control what happens to us but we can control how we respond.
 As long as you learn from the experience you haven’t lost a thing.
 But remember, when someone has fooled you once shame on them, if someone has fooled you twice shame on you.
 If a person has done something shitty to you once, don’t let them do it again!

 Here are a few things you can say next time people call you a mug.

 Vote for the best comeback for being called gullible

 - Top ten comebacks for backstabbers